British English: T-glottalling

-Once regarded as a Cockney feature, in a number of forms of spoken British English, //t// has become commonly realised as a glottal stop /[ʔ]/ when it is in the intervocalic position, in a process called T-glottalisation.
+Once regarded as a Cockney feature, in a number of forms of spoken British English, //t// has become commonly realised as a glottal stop /[ʔ]/ when it is in intervocalic position, in a process called T-glottalisation.
 National media, being based in London, have seen the glottal stop spreading more widely than it once was in word endings, not being heard as "no/[ʔ]/" and bottle of water being heard as "bo/[ʔ]/le of wa/[ʔ]/er".
-It is still stigmatised when used in word-medial positions, such as later.
-Other consonants subject to this usage in Cockney English are p, as in pa/[ʔ]/er and k as in ba/[ʔ]/er.
+It is still stigmatised when used in word‑medial positions, such as later.
+Other consonants subject to this usage in Cockney English are p, as in pa/[ʔ]/er, and k, as in ba/[ʔ]/er.

 R-dropping

-In most areas of England and Wales, outside the West Country and other near-by counties of the UK, the consonant R is not pronounced if not followed by a vowel, lengthening the preceding vowel instead.
-This phenomenon is known as non-rhoticity.
+In most areas of England and Wales, outside the West Country and other nearby counties of the UK, the consonant R is not pronounced if not followed by a vowel, lengthening the preceding vowel instead.
+This phenomenon is known as non‑rhoticity.

-In these same areas, a tendency exists to insert an R between a word ending in a vowel and a next word beginning with a vowel.
-This is called the intrusive R. It could be understood as a merger, in that words that once ended in an R and words that did not are no longer treated differently.
-This is also due to London-centric influences.
-Examples of R-dropping are car and sugar, where the R is not pronounced.
+In these same areas, a tendency exists to insert an R between a word ending in a vowel and the next word beginning with a vowel.
+This is called the intrusive R. It can be understood as a merger, in that words that once ended in an R and words that did not are no longer treated differently.
+This is also due to London‑centric influences.
+Examples of R‑dropping are car and sugar, where the R is not pronounced.

 Diphthongisation

 British dialects differ on the extent of diphthongisation of long vowels, with southern varieties extensively turning them into diphthongs, and with northern dialects normally preserving many of them.
-As a comparison, North American varieties could be said to be in-between.
+As a comparison, North American varieties could be said to be in‑between.

 North

-Long vowels /iː/ and /uː/ are usually preserved, and in several areas also /oː/ and /eː/, as in go and say (unlike other varieties of English, that change them to [oʊ] and [eɪ] respectively).
-Some areas go as far as not diphthongising medieval /iː/ and /uː/, that give rise to modern /aɪ/ and /aʊ/; that is, for example, in the traditional accent of Newcastle upon Tyne, 'out' will sound as 'oot', and in parts of Scotland and North-West England, 'my' will be pronounced as 'me'.
+Long vowels /iː/ and /uː/ are usually preserved, and in several areas also /oː/ and /eː/, as in go and say (unlike other varieties of English, which change them to [oʊ] and [eɪ] respectively).
+Some areas go as far as not diphthongising medieval /iː/ and /uː/, which give rise to modern /aɪ/ and /aʊ/.
+That is, for example, in the traditional accent of Newcastle upon Tyne, 'out' will sound like 'oot', and in parts of Scotland and North‑West England, 'my' will be pronounced as 'me'.